-Touch is an important component of any healthy relationship, and physicality is truly its own love language.
-If your partner’s idea of a great evening is snuggling with you on the couch, if they’re the sort who always hold your hand, physical touch is their primary way of telling you how they feel.
+Touch is an important component of any healthy relationship, and physicality is truly its own form of love language.
+If your partner’s idea of a great evening is snuggling with you on the couch, if they’re the sort who always holds your hand, physical touch is their primary way of telling you how they feel.
 It doesn’t always have to lead to sexy time, either.
 Non-sexual touch is just as significant to these folks.

 “Physical touch is not necessarily a sensual one,” Jui says.
 “This could also be holding hands in public, caressing your hair, or resting their head on your shoulder while you travel in a car or bus.
 These people feel loved with small physical acts such as kissing and hugging frequently throughout the day.”